A-Al-Tamimi/Negotiating-Style-Assessment/README.md

 ## Frameworks

-This instrument is informed by — and pays explicit credit to — two foundational works in negotiation and conflict scholarship:
+This instrument is informed by, and pays explicit credit to, two foundational works in negotiation and conflict scholarship:

 | Framework | Authors | Source |
 |---|---|---|